At a concert in Toronto on April 26th 2019 Morrissey said on stage:

 Morrissey has always said that he was attracted to men and women, and talked about transexuality and gender.
 In 1991 he’d toured with lesbian singer, Phranc.
 It’s likely that at least some of the audience had been targeting what they thought they knew about his sexuality.

 Years later the NME plunged him into yet another race row because he thought Knightsbridge – the most expensive street in London – had lost its local character.

 28 years later The Guardian asked if he was showing his true colours.

-Love Music Hate Racism used it to say he has a long history of supporting Far Right organisations – his only other ‘support’ being a comment that The BNP should be allowed to speak (Morrissey is from an Irish Catholic family, he supported a United Ireland & between 1988 & 1994 Sinn Fein’s politicians had their voices banned on UK television) – which also turned into a race row.
+Love Music Hate Racism used it to say he has a long history of supporting Far Right organisations – his only other ‘support’ being a comment that The BNP should be allowed to speak.
+Morrissey is from an Irish Catholic family, he supported a United Ireland & between 1988 & 1994 Sinn Fein’s politicians had their voices banned on UK television.

-Former friends eager to cast him out as a tax exile (foreign now, nothing to do with them) have never said a word about it:
+Former friends eager to cast him out as a tax exile (foreign now, nothing to do with them) have never said a word about the homophobia: